 The 30 greatest Christmas carols of all time

-From ‘O Little Town of Bethlehem’ to ‘Gaudete’, these are the best Christmas carols ever written.
+From ‘O Little Town of Bethlehem’ to ‘Gaudete’, here are some of the most beautiful Christmas carols ever written.

 1. O Holy Night